sini/nixkraken/docs/src/getting-started/install/considerations.md

 When the module is confirmed to work with a specific GitKraken version, a release branch matching this version will be created (ie. branch `v11.1.0` is expected to be fully compatible with version 11.1.0 of GitKraken).
 Although release branches will most likely be considered feature-complete once created and won't see any further development, they still could introduce backports from newer versions as well as bug fixes.

+Additionally, users should be aware that NixKraken will only actively support GitKraken versions present in current stable nixpkgs version branch as well as unstable branch.
+For example, at the time of writing (Oct.
+2025), [nixpkgs 25.05 has GitKraken 11.1.0](https://github.com/NixOS/nixpkgs/blob/nixos-25.05/pkgs/by-name/gi/gitkraken/package.nix#L59), meaning that earlier versions will not be supported.

 ## Stability

 Development occurs on the `main` branch, which should be **considered unstable** and incompatible with any version of GitKraken.